 Lane Usage Rules

-The law dictates specific lane usage when driving in Portugal roundabouts.
-Use the right (outside) lane only if taking the first exit.
-For any other exit, you must use the inside lane.
-When driving in Portugal, you enter on the inside, circle, and only merge to the outside lane after passing the exit prior to yours.
-Police actively target rental cars violating this rule while driving in Portugal.
+For absolutely any other exit, you are legally required to use the inside lane.
+You must enter on the inside, circle around, and only merge out to the outside lane after passing the exit immediately prior to your intended turn.
+Highway police actively target confused rental cars violating this specific rule, issuing heavy fines on the spot.

 Roundabout Safety